laconiajs/website/docs/guides/long-running-tasks.md

 recursion.
 It will automatically recurse when Lambda timeout is about to happen, then resumes from where it left off in the new invocation.

-Imagine if you are about to process the array [1, 2, 3, 4, 5] and each requests can only handle two items, the following will happen:
+Imagine if you are about to process the array [1, 2, 3, 4, 5] and each request can only handle two items, the following will happen:

 - request 1: Process 1
 - request 1: Process 2
-- request 1: Not enough time, recursing with current cursor
+- request 1: Not enough time, recursing with the current cursor
 - request 2: Process 3
 - request 2: Process 4
-- request 2: Not enough time, recursing with current cursor
+- request 2: Not enough time, recursing with the current cursor
 - request 3: Process 5

-## Using the built-in readers
+## Using built-in readers

 The Laconia batch processor can be used by creating the `laconiaBatch` handler.
 The handler will require a reader, which is responsible on providing the next